3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 When designing the images we tried to stay as close as possible to the behavior of the base images and the :ref:`3DCityDB Shell scripts <3dcitydb_shell_scripts>`.
-Thus, all configuration options you may be used to from the base images are available for the 3DCityDB Docker images as well.
+Thus, all configuration options you may be used to from the base images, are available for the 3DCityDB Docker images as well.

 .. rubric:: Synopsis